 However, in the case of Notre-Dame-du-St-Rosaire, the baptisms and marriages were recorded in two different books.
 As such, the 1935 marriages begin in the middle of the image series.
 A bit of navigation will be necessary to find the record we are looking for.

-And with that, we were able to find the church record associated to the marriage form given by the Marriages 1926-1997 tool.
+And with that, we were able to find the church record associated to the marriage form found in the Marriages 1926-1997 collection.

 Finding the original church record associated with a death form is a little more complicated, as the form does not provide us with the parish information.
 Nonetheless, the form does give us the place of residence of the deceased.
 With that information, we can often find the correct parish.
 This may prove harder for larger cities, as they often have multiple parishes.
 Some detective work may be needed!

-As an exemple, we will try to find the burial record associated to Louise Roy’s death form, which we obtained from a search in Deaths 1926-1997.
+As an exemple, we will try to find the burial record associated to Louise Roy’s death form.

 The form tells us that Louise Roy died on the 11th of November 1928, and that she lived in St-Hyacinthe.
 Although St-Hyacinthe is not identified as being the city where the death was recorded, it is likely that it is where we will find the burial since the deceased lived there.

 Browsing the St-Hyacinthe folder in the Drouin Collection Records, we notice that it contains several sub-folders associated with different parishes.
 Since we have no way of knowing which parish would contain the burial record, we will have to browse one folder at a time.
 The first folder contains the Cathédrale de St-Hyacinthe parish register.